 Six months ago, I shared my favorite cocktail bars in my hometown of Kansas City, Missouri with you.
 At the time, I didn’t have much to share from the other side of the stateline.
 (For those of you who don’t know, Kansas City is fluid with people working and living between Kansas and Missouri.)
 For a long time, the state laws that govern where liquor can be served have limited cocktails to only be served with food.
-However, two brand new cocktail bars just opened up in the Kansas City metro in June.
-So, I can now bring you the best new cocktail bars in Johnson County, Kansas, along with a few of my other favorite spots to grab a drink.
+However, two brand new cocktail bars just opened up on the Kansas side of Kansas City in June.
+So, I can now bring you the best new cocktail bars on the Kansas side, along with a few of my other favorite spots to grab a drink.
 Cheers!

 1. Drastic Measures – Shawnee, Kansas

 - Hours: Monday-Saturday, 4pm-1:30am | Closed Sunday

 - Hospitality: 5.0, very warm and inviting; they use the same red/green light system as Swordfish Tom’s, so you know if there is room for you to enter